 Dancing and Dessert

-After we got back from our walk in the woods, Kim and Geoff had their first dance, cut their cake (with handmade cake topper), and opened the dance floor.
-After the sunset, the temperature dropped a bit, and folks were glad for the blankets that Amy brought.
+We got back from our walk in the woods, and Kim and Geoff had their first dance, cut their cake (with a handmade cake topper), and opened the dance floor.
+After the sunset, the temperature dropped a bit, and folks were glad for the blankets.
 Bug spray was available, but the mosquitos were minimal.
 I had mentioned how nice the rug dance floor was at Laura and John’s wedding, and Kim and Geoff acquired some great rugs for their dance floor (from CL and Nextdoor).
 Have a broom on hand to sweep the rugs and picnic tables.

 Some Final Thoughts

 Get a Box Truck

 The Uhaul that Kim and Geoff rented was a huge asset for this wedding.
 It was well worth paying for the 3-day rental.
 They brought it in the day before the wedding loaded with wedding stuff and left it at the end of the night packed again.
-Amy’s folding wagon was super helpful in getting everything to and from the rental truck.
+A folding wagon was super helpful in getting everything to and from the rental truck.

 Book Your Wedding on a Friday